 Projecting Non-Tender Candidates for the Pittsburgh Pirates

-Sep 15, 2015; Pittsburgh, PA, USA; (Editors note: multiple exposure) Pittsburgh Pirates relief pitcher Mark Melancon (35) pitches against the Chicago Cubs during the ninth inning at PNC Park.
-The Pirates won 5-4.
+Sep 15, 2015; Pittsburgh, PA, USA; Pittsburgh Pirates left fielder Travis Snider (23) hits a two run single against the Chicago Cubs during the first inning at PNC Park.
 Mandatory Credit: Charles LeClaire-USA TODAY Sports